karthiksrikumar/DynamoLM/README.md

 - Python 3.10+
 - NVIDIA GPU with CUDA 11.8+ (A100 recommended for full training)
 - Hugging Face access token for LLaMA-2 models
-- At least 32GB RAM for 7B model training

 ## Installation